Witiko/doctoral-thesis/main.md

 *MIRMU-RRF*.

-When we used the unsupervised *MIRMU-IBC* and *MIRMU-RRF* to ensemble all non-baseline primary systems, we received the best (*MIRMU-RRF*) and the second-best (*MIRMU-IBC*) accuracies in the competition.
+When we used the unsupervised *MIRMU-IBC* and *MIRMU-RRF* to ensemble all non-baseline primary systems, we achieved the best (*MIRMU-RRF*) and the second-best (*MIRMU-IBC*) accuracies in the competition.
 This indicates that both techniques can benefit from a large number of systems.
 Ensembling only five selected systems out of all ten systems increased the accuracy of three out of our four techniques, which indicates that all our techniques can benefit from a small number of diverse systems.